 First, there will likely be an offsetting federal deduction for the state taxes paid.
-However, this benefit may not be available if the taxpayer is subject to alternative minimum tax, because the calculation of that tax does not allow a deduction for state income taxes.
+However, this benefit may not be available if the taxpayer is subject to alternative minimum tax because the calculation of that tax does not allow a deduction for state income taxes.

-Another reason that benefits from a non-grantor trust may be overstated is due to the low level of taxable income of a trust where the maximum marginal rate of taxation for the federal income tax and the net investment income tax come into play.
+Another reason that benefits from a non-grantor trust may be overstated is due to the low level of taxable income of a trust where the maximum marginal rate of taxation for the federal income tax and the net investment income tax comes into play.
 An individual does not hit the maximum bracket until the taxpayer has much more taxable income.
-On the other hand, if the taxpayer is already in the 39.6 percent bracket due to other sources of income during the year, the rate differential between trusts and individuals will not be a factor.
+Whereas if the taxpayer is already in the 39.6% bracket due to other sources of income during the year, the rate differential between trusts and individuals will not be a contributing factor.

 As the “Big Hit” and “Steady Accretion” examples demonstrate, the NING Trust is a powerful vehicle for preserving and increasing wealth for people who are subject to high state income taxes.
 Every situation differs, and a particularized analysis is required before choosing the NING route.
 Still, for many tax-burdened individuals, the non-grantor trusts may be the perfect remedy.